Flag Institute adopts new flag and emblem

 On 18 November 2016, the Flag Institute Council, meeting in Birmingham, formally adopted a new flag and emblem.

-You will see the new logo in use on this website.
-During the initial transition period, however, materials might bear either the old or new emblem until old stocks are exhausted.
+You’ll see the new logo in use on this website but during the transition period some publications might bear the old emblem until stocks are exhausted.

 ,